Play in iTunes Stream Episode

 Tags:All PodcastsYear 14

+Isolation, mental illness, and the dangers of obsession.
 Two films lost to time – one that’s probably in the back of everyone’s DVD box collection somewhere, and another that is just now being released in the United States (40 years later!)
-Plus: Eric talks about getting into analogue filmmaking in 2022.
+Plus: Alice talks about getting into analogue filmmaking in 2022.
 One Hour Photo is so much different now that everyone is the main character from One Hour Photo.
 Arrebato (also called Rapture) and the Janus films and that subtle but not subtle gag.
+Considering the consequences of allowing oneself to become too focused on one thing to the exclusion of all else, and the dangers of allowing obsession to consume one’s life.

 CoversClick on a cover to view/download high resolution version.